-3. Drag an image from your desktop onto the dialog box or click the Choose an image to upload button to download an image from your computer.
-In this case, I download a logo for my company:
+3. Drag an image from your desktop onto the dialog box.
+Or click the Choose an image to upload button to download an image from your computer.
+In this case, I downloaded a logo for my company:

 4. Drag the image where you want it to appear on your slides.
 In this case, I want the image to appear in the lower right corner: